jeancarl/tjbot-labs/say-what-i-see/nodejs/README.md

 ## Requirements

-In this lab, we will use the see and speak capabilities to train TJBot to recognize objects and speak what is seen.
+In this lab, you'll use the see and speak capabilities to train TJBot to recognize objects and speak out loud what is seen.
 You can run this lab on a physical TJBot or use the [TJBot simulator](https://ibm.biz/meet-tjbot).

 If you run this lab on a physical TJBot, you will need to connect a Raspberry Pi camera and speaker to the TJBot for this lab.
 There is also an extra step to configure the speaker in the section titled **Running on the Raspberry Pi** at the end of this lab.